Two art forms that were thought to have lost their spark just got reignited by one performer – at the same time.

 After graduating from Middle Tennessee State University, Klug – inspired by her parents – decided to earn her living the old-fashioned way.

-Klug has since performed in competitions nationwide, earning herself the title of National Buck Dancing Champion on July 2013 at Uncle Dave Macon Days Old-Time Music Festival in Murfreesboro, TN.
-A year ago, while working as a street performer, she admitted that her dream has always been to dance at the Grand Ole Opry.
+Klug has since performed in competitions nationwide, earning herself the title of National Buck Dancing Champion.
+She had previously admitted that her dream has always been to dance at the Grand Ole Opry.
 On July 28, 2018 – she did just that!